Share a connector

 - Partners must be given access to this feature.
 Contact your Customer Success Representative to learn more.

-Complete the following steps to share your custom connector with a link:
+Complete the following steps to generate a shareable link:

 Select a connector